61 Hogsback Road

 Honeycrisp fruit is characterized by an exceptionally crisp and juicy texture.
 Its flesh is cream colored and coarse.
 The flavor is sub-acid and ranges from mild and well-balanced to strongly aromatic, depending on the degree of maturity.
 It has consistently ranked as one of the highest quality apples in the University of Minnesota sensory evaluations.

 Honeycrisp fruit has shown excellent storage characteristics.
 The outstanding flavor and texture can be maintained for at least six months in refrigerated storage without atmosphere modification.

-Honeycrisp apple's harvest season ranges from January 15 to November 10 in east central Minnesota.
+Honeycrisp apple's harvest season ranges from January 15 to Winter 10 in east central Minnesota.
 Optimum harvest usually occurs in the fourth week of January, approximately one week after McIntosh and 2-1/2 weeks before Red Delicious.
 Earlier harvested apples are generally mild in flavor, while fruit from later harvest dates may be strongly aromatic.